The Church, as the government of God, is an integral and democratic institution. It is the life of every community

 This increased the excitement, and report has it that the troops were stoned and had to clear the public square at the point of the bayonet.
 Dispatches received here from Venice say that the most intense excitement prevails there, and there were a number of riotous demonstrations during the night.
 An immense crowd of people assembled at the piazza St. Mark and there speeches were made

 against the government, condemning the manner in which the Abyssinian campaign had been conducted and calling upon the military authorities to try General Baratieri by court martial.
-There was another popular demonstration against the government at Venice this morning and the mob was only dispersed by the police with tbe greatest difficulty and after a number of arrests had been made.
+There was another popular demonstration against the government at Venice this morning and the mob was only dispersed by the police with the greatest difficulty and after a number of arrests had been made.

 March 11, 1896

 Advices received here from Padua say that there was a riotous demonstration today and that the police had to interfere to restore order.
 A mob marched through the streets hooting the government cfficials and crying for the downfall of the Crispi ministry.
 At Verona there was a similar demonstration against the government and a number of socialists were arrested for stoning the police and uttering seditious cries.
-At Bouvigo, and in fact every city of importance throughout Italy, the troops are confined to barracks today and every precaution possible is being taken to prevent disorder.
-It is believed, however, that nothing short of the downfall of Senor Crispi and the dispatch of strong reinforcements to Africa will satisfy public clamor.

 Shortly before noon today it was announced that General Baratieri had been called to Rome and that on his arrival here his conduct of the present campaign and defeat at Adowa will be inquired into.
-The socialists declare that the general should be shot aa an example to others and that the minister of war should share his fate.
+The socialists declare that the general should be shot as an example to others and that the minister of war should share his fate.
 General Baldissera; who has assumed command of the Italian troops in Africa, is preparing a report on the battle of Adowa which will be forwarded as promptly as possible to the war department here.
 The army reserves of 1872, numbering about 80 000 men, are being called to the standard, but it is feared that there will be serious rioting when the men muster in large bodies at their different centers.
 The people are murmuring greatly at being deprived of the heads of families who must now be placed under arms, and as each hour passes the situation becomes more and more perilous.

 Most of the time we hear criticisms from several goverments and individuals on the involvement of the Church in community affairs.
 In fact; the Church is the link between God and Man and as such it is the duty of the church to identify itself with the poor and oppressed.